$U_A(1)$ symmetry restoration at high baryon density: Topological susceptibility

 It contains all possible products of three meson fields.

 We now separate the meson field into a condensate part and a fluctuation part $\phi_a=\langle\phi_a\rangle+\phi_a'$.
 The former characterizes the spontaneous breaking of the symmetries of the system, and the later is the particle fluctuation above the mean field.
-With the help of Wick's theorem, the topological susceptibility (\ref{chi}) consists of the contributions with one, two and three meson propagators between the space-time points $0$ and $x$.
+Using Wick's theorem, the topological susceptibility (\ref{chi}) consists of the contributions with one, two and three meson propagators between the space-time points $0$ and $x$.
 The diagram with only condensates is not connected and then neglected.
-To clearly see the relation between the chiral symmetry and $U_A(1)$ symmetry, we divide $\chi$ into a sector with chiral condensates and a sector with only meson propagators,
+To clearly understand the relation between the chiral symmetry and $U_A(1)$ symmetry, we divide $\chi$ into a sector with chiral condensates and sector with only meson propagators:

 with

 and